 V. RUTH KLETTE, JD, LLM Tax

-Trustee & Program Officer
+Trustee & CEO

 V. Ruth Klette is a native of Northern Kentucky, growing up in a close-knit family with her parents and grandparents.
-She graduated from the University of Cincinnati with in 1972 with a BA in Communications studies, she is a member of Phi Beta Kappa, Mortar Board and Alpha Chi Omega sorority.
+She graduated from the University of Cincinnati in 1972 with a BA in Communications studies, she is a member of Phi Beta Kappa, Mortar Board and Alpha Chi Omega sorority.
 Ruth received a Masters Degree the following year from UC while attending Chase Law School of Northern Kentucky University, completing her J.D. in 1975.
 She was admitted to the Kentucky Bar that same year, and to the Ohio Bar the following year.

 Ruth joined the law firm with her father in 1975, which was founded by her grandfather in 1912.
 She went on to earn her Master of Laws Degree (LLM) in taxation from New York University School of Law in 1983.